Gifted Kid Burnout: Feeling Your Cognition Come Grinding to a Halt

 Lauren Rettig

-Lauren Rettig is a fourth-year Professional Writing student at YCP.
-Her interests include creative writing, jewelry, dinosaurs, and Legos (not in that order).
-You can often find Lauren in the Humanities building, listening to City Morgue and typing on her laptop.
+Lauren Rettig is a fifth-year Professional Writing student at YCP.
+Her interests include writing, jewelry, dinosaurs, Legos, and music (not in that order).
+You can often find Lauren in the Humanities building, listening to indie rock and typing on her laptop.

 Previous